DominicWatson/dominicwatson.github.io/_posts/2020-12-07-gethttprequestdata.markdown

 * You call `GetHttpRequestData()` multiple times.

 The solution, as Ben points out, is to use `GetHttpRequestData( false )` if you do not care about the request body.

+I have raised an issue with the Lucee team to look into only reading the stream once: [https://luceeserver.atlassian.net/browse/LDEV-3176](https://luceeserver.atlassian.net/browse/LDEV-3176).